alexkisielewicz/home-library-app/README.md

     - git commit -m "Do something"
     - git push

-4. I made sure that all my libraries adn packages are listed in [requirements.txt](https://github.com/alexkisielewicz/home-library-app/blob/main/requirements.txt).
+4. I made sure that all my libraries and packages are listed in [requirements.txt](https://github.com/alexkisielewicz/home-library-app/blob/main/requirements.txt).

-5. When program was ready for further deployment I visited heroku.com website.
+5. When program was ready for further deployment I visited heroku.com website to deploy on heroku.

 ## Deployment to Heroku